microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 `public abstract ThemePropertyValue GetProperty(ThemeStateProperty property)`(xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.GetProperty)

 For the given property, which can be identified by `ThemeStateProperty.Name`, return the current value set on the targeted Host  GameObject (i.e the current material color, the current local position offset, etc).
-This is primarily used for caching teh start value when easing between states.
+This is primarily used for caching the start value when easing between states.

 `public abstract ThemeDefinition GetDefaultThemeDefinition()`(xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.GetDefaultThemeDefinition)